jkk/formative/README.md

                         renderers typically add a class and style to highlight problem fields and, if problem maps are provided, show descriptive messages.
+      :timezone       - String of timezone with which to localize the display of :datetime-select fields.
+The default is UTC.

 New form renderers can be implemented using the `formative.render/render-form` multimethod.